 But most important of all:

-12. For all its faults, the world of Idiocracy is one where the movie Idiocracy could be made, instead of being censored for its politically incorrect acknowledgement of human differences.
+12. For all its faults, the world of “Idiocracy” is one where the movie could actually be made, instead of being censored for its politically incorrect acknowledgement of human differences.
 Despite his ample cynicism, Mike Judge was simply too American to ever imagine the censorship-based dystopia that was just fifteen years away.